GaijinEntertainment/daScript/doc/source/stdlib/detail/ast.rst

 .. |typedef-ast-ExprAtFlags| replace:: properties of the `ExprAt` object.

+.. |typedef-ast-ExprLetFlags| replace:: properties of the `ExprLet` object.

 .. |typedef-ast-IfFlags| replace:: properties of the `ExprIf` object.

 .. |typedef-ast-ExprMakeLocalFlags| replace:: properties of the `ExprMakeLocal` object (`ExprMakeArray`, `ExprMakeStruct`, 'ExprMakeTuple', 'ExprMakeVariant').